ShumailaAhmed/AI-Workshop/README.md

 def get_params():
   return (w1.item(), w2.item(), b[0].item()) #get the python number from tensor values
 ```
-to visualize we can use following code making utility of matplotlib
+to visualize we can use the following code making utility of matplotlib

 ```
 def plot_fit(title):